Machine-learning cosmology from void properties: Results

 \section{Results}

 In this section, we show the results we obtain when inferring the value of cosmological parameters using the models trained with the different inputs.
+We split the data set into training(80\%), validation(10\%), and testing(10\%) set.
+We choose the best model of each architecture based on the model's performance on the validation set and show the results from the test sets.
 We first present the results for the histograms, and later we display the results of the deep sets.
 While the models are trained to infer the value of all five cosmological parameters, they may only be able to infer the value of some of them.
 In this case, we only display the results for the parameter(s) that can be inferred.
+We include in Appendix \ref{app:Unsucessful} the plots for cases when our models are not able to infer the parameters.

 All the errors we report correspond to aleatoric errors.
 We have also estimated the epistemic errors (associated to the error from the network itself) by training 10 different models with the best value of the hyperparameters and computing the standard deviation of the posterior means.
 We find the epistemic errors to be significantly smaller than the aleatoric ones: for the histograms, they are about 1/7 of the aleatoric ones while for the deep sets the ratio is 1/3.
 Since the error budget is dominated by the aleatoric errors, we do not report the value of the epistemic errors.